DavidRichardGit/Presortedness-ML/README.md

 ![Presortedness graphic](https://i.imgur.com/SnTLZeh.png)

-To get the maximum amount of infomation about the way an array is arranged it makes sense to have a well distributed set of metrics.
+To get the maximum amount of information about the way an array is arranged it makes sense to have a well distributed set of metrics.

 ### REM(X) / Number of Deletions
 Minimum number of elements that need to be removed from an array to obtain a sorted sequence.
 It can be: |X| - 1 if the sequence is arranged in a reversed order.